girlcrew/test/README.md

 # Technical Questions
 This repository contains technical questions for candidates to answer.
-Additional questions should adhere to the precept of the Bene Gesserit [gom jabbar][1], the high-handed enemy:
+The original set of questions were[sourced from Stack Overflow][6].
+Any future additions should adhere to the precept of the Bene Gesserit [gom jabbar][1], the high-handed enemy:

 > I observed you in pain, lad.
 Pain's merely the axis of the test.
 Your mother's told you about our ways of observing.
 I see the signs of her teaching in you.
 Our test is crisis and observation.